benbrown/shuttlecraft/README.md

 Including features:

+- Create a fediverse account
 - Follow people (on Mastodon, other instances)
+- Customize your fediverse profile
 - Compose posts and deliver on the web, and also via ActivityPub, RSS
 - Fave, boost and reply to posts
 - View notifications